wp-plugins/shortcode-factory/readme.txt

 4. Works as expected, see it in action on front website

 == Changelog ==

+= 1.3 =
+* New short code [scf-allow] introduced to control the display of certain content in a post/page, based on User Role
+* Performance improvements

 = 1.2 =
 * Built-in pages for plugin Settings, Help and Support